 Palazzo Gattini is one of the finest hotels in town and it’s in a prime location right by the cathedral.
 From the hotel’s roof terrace, you’ll be greeted with panoramic views of the Sassi.

 If you’d like to stay in the Sassi area, Il Palazzotto Residence & Winery is a great option.
-The building is a restored 16th-century palazzotto.
+The building is a restored 16th-century “palazzotto”.
 The cave rooms are stunning and very atmospheric.
-Luxury cave rooms are very *in*, having first become popular in Santorini.
+Luxury cave rooms are becoming increasingly popular, having first come to prominence in Santorini.
 The cave rooms in Santorini can be a little small – Il Palazzotto’s rooms are palatial in comparison.

 Why Should I Visit Matera?

 There’s nowhere else on earth quite like it and it’s impossibly romantic.
 What’s more, it still isn’t that well known as a tourist destination.
-Just think how cool you’ll look on Instagram.
+It’s likely to become more touristy over time, but for now it remains authentically Materan.
+Besides, just think how cool you’ll look on Instagram.